chenlinear/chenlinear.github.io/content/posts/20230613-contamination-of-llm.md

 This is the dark side of _the Force_.

-In [one my previous posts](https://chenli2049.github.io/posts/20230321-robin/), I talked about Ted Chiang's idea on LLMs.
+In [one of my previous posts](https://chenli2049.github.io/posts/20230321-robin/), I talked about Ted Chiang's idea on LLMs.
 At the time his idea only seem plausible, but now that more papers are published, I want to talk about how LLMs are contaminating the source material.

 1. Train LLM with LLM-produced material will produce terrible results.[^1] This is $\text{Ted Chiang's idea}^n$